-Eyebrow Microblading procedure requires knowledge, innate artistic passion and a highly experienced artist to generate excellent cosmetic natural outcomes.
-Having mastered the tactile skills developed through experience with the choice of instrument that deliver the right color of pigment at the right depth and the duration of the injections, we have excellent results.
+Performed by team of physician and nurse in our clinic, this procedure requires knowledge, innate artistic passion and a highly experienced artist to generate excellent cosmetic natural outcomes.
+Having mastered the tactile skills developed through experience, creating the eyebrow microblading strokes with the choice of instrument ,that, deliver the right color of pigment at the right depth and the duration of the injections, we have excellent results.
 The eyes and eyebrow contour provides facial expression and is significantly important assets to a person’s beautiful appearance.
 These are the important factors necessary , to generate results that simulate the natural human eyebrows.
 In this process the tattoo inks are deposited into the dermis with the use of disposable blade or needle to give the appearance of temporary makeup.

 Indications are patients with following concerns: 1.
 As a nonsurgical option in patients with absence of eyebrows due to Alopecia Universalis , a hair loss condition caused by autoimmune disease 2. to add more volume in patients with thin eyebrows 3. patients with normal eyebrows but want thicker eyebrows 4. to define or enhance the normal eyebrows 5. absence of arch or tail end 6.
 Eyebrow or brow shaping 7. to camouflage the eyebrow scars for trauma or infection.